Find your Sisters!

 – Childhood Bereavement Network UK -

 The loss of mothering happens in many ways, not just through death.
-One child in every 140 go into care in the UK, the highest numbers in history.
+One child in every 20 in the UK are referred to social services, the highest numbers in history.
 Neglect is the number one reason.

 - UK Department for Education -